 The Group values its stakeholders and their feedback on its businesses and ESG aspects.
-In order to understand and address their key concerns, the Group has maintained close communication with its key stakeholders, including but not limited to investors and shareholders, suppliers and contractors, employees, customers as well as media, non-government organisations ("NGOs") and the public.
+In order to understand and address their key concerns, the Group has maintained close communication with its key stakeholders, which includes investors and shareholders, suppliers and contractors, employees, customers as well as media, non-governmental organisations ("NGOs") and the public.

-The Group takes stakeholders' expectations into consideration in formulating its businesses and ESG strategies by utilising diversified engagement methods and communication channels as shown below:
+The Group takes stakeholders' expectations into consideration when formulating its businesses and ESG strategies by utilising diversified engagement methods and communication channels as shown below:

-Stakeholders Expectations and Concerns Key Communication Channels Investors and shareholders Return on investmentCorporate governanceBusiness compliance Annual general meetings and other general meetings Financial reports Announcements and circulars Company website Suppliers and contractors Supplier appointmentSustainable supply chainFair and open procurementStable business relationship Supplier management meetings and events Supplier assessments Procurement manager Employees Employees' compensation and benefits Career development Healthy and safe working environment Trainings, seminars and briefing sessions Regular performance reviews Customers High quality products and servicesProtection of the rights of customers Customer support hotline and email Media, NGOs and the public Involvement in communitiesBusiness complianceEnvironmental protection awareness Community activities and partner programs ESG reports
+Stakeholders Expectations and Concerns Key Communication Channels Investors and shareholders Return on investmentCorporate governanceBusiness compliance Annual general meetings and other general meetings Financial reports Announcements and circulars Company website Suppliers and contractors Supplier appointment Sustainable supply chain Fair and open procurement Stable business relationship Supplier management meetings and events Supplier assessments Procurement manager Employees Employees' compensation and benefits Career development Healthy and safe working environment Trainings, seminars and briefing sessionsRegular performance reviews Customers High quality products and servicesProtection of the rights of customers Customer support hotline and email Media, NGOs and the public Involvement in communitiesBusiness complianceEnvironmental protection awareness Community activities and partner programmesESG reports